 The difference between UN projections, and those such as Deutsche Bank who are financially motivated with no real need to watch politics, can be seen in this data.

-Note this data, is now 10 years old, and that the journalist felt that, despite the projections for the year now seen as critical, 2050, being almost identical, that the difference between projections was the difference between “out of control” population, and “no problem”.
+A strange note on this data, is that, despite the projections for the year now seen as critical, year 2050, being almost identical, that the difference between projections was the difference between “out of control” population, and “no problem”.
 The difference in reality is the size of the problem beyond 2050.

 The Most Common ‘Sci-Fi’ Future, continued population growth, and the elimination of nature.

 With future fiction, a genre of science fiction, when a positive future is envisaged, the future Earth almost always has a population that has continued to increase, potentially well beyond the carrying capacity of the Earth, where the number of inhabitants makes experiencing nature simply not feasible given the number of humans who would want to experience nature at the same time.
 Imagine your favourite wilderness area.
 If you visit with your family it is wonderful, but if 1,000 other families want to visit at the same time, it is no longer wilderness.

 Yet this future of a crowded Earth filled with humans who never get to experience nature is the most common science fiction view of a positive future.